Keianna-B/Codepath-Web102-Labs/README.md

 The following **required** functionality is completed:

-- [x ] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
+- [x] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
 - [ ] **A single card at a time is displayed, only showing one of the components of the information pair**
-- [x ] **A list of card pairs is created**
+- [x] **A list of card pairs is created**
 - [ ] **Clicking on the card shows the corresponding component of the information pair**
 - [ ] **Clicking the next button displays a random new card**

 The following **optional** features are implemented:

 - [ ] Cards contains images in addition to or in place of text
-- [ x] Cards have different visual styles such as color based on their category
+- [x] Cards have different visual styles such as color based on their category
-  - [ x] Mint-Conjugations, purple-vocabulary
+  - [x] Mint-Conjugations, purple-vocabulary

 The following **additional** features are implemented: